openstack-archive/tripleo-incubator/devtest.md

    user.
 It has been started by the boot-elements script, and can be logged into at this point.

+   The IP address of the VM is printed out at the end of boot-elements.

 1. Get the IP of your 'bootstrap' VM

         BOOTSTRAP_IP=`scripts/get-vm-ip bootstrap`